Pre-Licensing Foundations ~45 min

 Tips

-• The "Payroll Prep" Tip: Home care is a high-liability industry.
-When you open the account, ask for a "Letter of Good Standing" or a bank verification letter.
-You will eventually need this when applying for Workers' Comp insurance or signing up with a payroll provider like Gusto.
+• When you open the account, ask for a "Letter of Good Standing" or bank verification letter.
+You will need it for Workers Comp insurance and payroll provider setup.

 What You Need to Do